wontonmeme/Forecasting-Sticker-Sales/README.md

 | Elastic Net | 0.11654
 | SARIMAX plus public model | 0.9086

-When I compare my Scores to the leaderboard, my worst score would put me above 79% of the 2723 participants.
+When I compare my Scores to the leaderboard, my worst score would put me above 79% of the 2723 participants at 2025-02-04.

 ## Data Information
 | Data | Description